19 FAQs people ask about how to use PR to improve their business

 - How can media coverage improve my SEO?

-- How do I shout about the award I've just won?
+- How do I publicise an award I've just won?

 - Why do I need PR for my brand?

 - Why are communities good for my PR?